igor1309/igor1309.github.io/Content/articles/2022/2022-08-20-fastlane-screenshots.md

 # THERE IS A START IN SWIFT PLAYGROUNDS @ iPad called Screenshottable
 ---
 date: 2022-08-20 10:10
-description: Automating app screenshots and previews for App Store with Snapshotting and fastlane
+description: Automating app screenshots and previews for the App Store with Snapshotting and fastlane
 tags: App Store, fastlane, screenshots
 ---
+# Automating app screenshots and previews for the App Store with Snapshotting and fastlane

 Table of contents